A Basic Guide To HTML For WordPress Users

 - i :

-<a href="http://example.com"></a>Use this HTML tag to add a hyperlink to any selected text.
+<a href="http://example.com"></a>Clicking this button lets you add a hyperlink to your selected text.

 - b-quote –